growerp/growerpuntil20220814/docs/end_user/getStarted.md

 * Use your favorite web browser and go to the admin application at [https://admin.growerp.com](https://admin.growerp.com).
 As mentioned, be patient, the application needs to be downloaded.
 The next time you start, it will startup much quicker.

+The admin app is for the maintenance of the system, the website is only for customers ordering your products; You can add products in the admin app and they will appear on the website for ordering.

 ## Publish your first product on your own website.

 Now make your product available for internet sale: register, create the product and publish it.